Measurement of the 2$\nu\beta\beta$ Decay Half-Life of Se-82 with the Global CUPID-0 Background Model

 \keywords{scintillating bolometers, background model, two-neutrino double $\beta$-decay, spectral shape}

-{\it Introduction.} The comprehension of the neutrino nature is of fundamental importance to understand the origin of neutrino masses and to have hints of new physics beyond the Standard Model~(SM).
-Thus far, the neutrinoless double $\beta$-decay (\onu)~\cite{Furry:1939qr} is the only practical way to probe if neutrinos are Dirac ($\nu \neq\bar{\nu}$) particles, as expected by the SM, or they are described by Majorana's theory ($\nu=\bar{\nu}$)~\cite{DellOro:2016tmg}.
+{\it Introduction.} The comprehension of the neutrino nature is of fundamental importance to understand the origin of neutrino masses and to have hints of new physics in lepton sector.
+The Standard Model~(SM) predicts neutrino to be Dirac particle ($\nu \neq\bar{\nu}$), and the neutrinoless double $\beta$-decay (\onu)~\cite{Furry:1939qr} is the only practical way to probe if neutrinos are Majorana particles ($\nu=\bar{\nu}$)~\cite{DellOro:2016tmg}.
 The double $\beta$-decay is a weak process involving the decay of two neutrons into protons with the emission of two electrons.
 According to the SM, such a process is allowed only with the emission of two anti-neutrinos in the final state~\cite{GoeppertMayer}, the so-called two-neutrino double $\beta$-decay (\vv).
-In the past decades, a big experimental effort was committed to the search for \onu allowing the existing detectors to reach sensitivities of the order of $10^{25}-10^{26}$~yr on its half-life~\cite{GERDA:2020xhi,KamLAND-Zen:2022tow,CUORE:2021mvw}.
-Nowadays, none of them has ever observed such decay, however, the development of technologies able to reach excellent sensitivities led to outstanding precision measurements of \vv~\cite{Saakyan:2013yna,Barabash:2015eza,KamLAND-Zen:2019imh,NEMO-3:2019gwo}.
+In the past decades, big experimental efforts were committed to the search for \onu allowing the existing detectors to reach sensitivities of the order of $10^{25}-10^{26}$~yr on its half-life~\cite{GERDA:2020xhi,KamLAND-Zen:2022tow,CUORE:2021mvw}.
+Nowadays, none of them has ever observed such decay, however, the development of technologies able to reach excellent sensitivities led to outstanding precision measurements of \vv~\cite{Saakyan:2013yna,Barabash:2015eza,NEXT:2021dqj,GERDA:2023wbr,KamLAND-Zen:2019imh,CUORE:2020bok,CUPID-Mo:2023lru,NEMO-3:2019gwo}.
 The properties of cryogenic calorimeters make them competitive detectors both in the search for \onu and in the measurement of \vv.
 Being the signal source embedded into the detector, this technology offers high detection efficiency and excellent energy resolution.
 Furthermore, using different crystals opens the opportunity to study several double-$\beta$ decay emitters.
 In the past years, the CUORE (Cryogenic Underground Observatory for Rare Events) experiment demonstrated the possibility to reach ton-scale exposures~\cite{CUORE:2021mvw}, while several R\&D projects~\cite{Pirro:2005ar,Arnaboldi:2010jx,Beeman:2013vda,Artusa:2016maw,Armengaud:2017hit} developed a powerful technology based on scintillating bolometers to enable particle discrimination, thus reducing the radioactive background.
 These lay the foundations for CUPID (CUORE Upgrade with Particle IDentification), a next-generation experiment aiming to reach unprecedented sensitivities using a large-size array of scintillating cryogenic calorimeters~\cite{CUPIDInterestGroup:2019inu}.
-In this letter, we present the results of the global background model of CUPID-0, the first demonstrator of the CUPID technology, and a novel measurement of the $^{82}$Se-\vv half-life, which results to be the most precise so far.
+CUPID-0 is the first demonstrator of the scintillating bolometer technique in the \onu field and it has allowed to optimize important aspects of the CUPID design, such as light detector, reflective foil, and holder structure.
+CUPID-0 is also able to demonstrate the origin of the background in the Region of the Interest (ROI) of \se \onu, where also the $^{100}$Mo \onu is expected.
+In this letter, we present the results of the global background model of CUPID-0, and a novel measurement of the $^{82}$Se-\vv half-life, which results to be the most precise so far.